 We have established additional international subsidiaries and have opened additional offices in international markets to expand our international activities in Europe and the Pacific Rim region.
 This has included the establishment of a headquarters in Singapore for non-U.S. operations.
-The percentage of our revenues to customers located outside of the United States was 91% in fiscal 2005, 89% in fiscal 2004 and 80% in fiscal 2003.
+The percentage of our revenues from continuing operations derived from customers located outside of the United States was 84% in fiscal 2006.
 We may not be able to maintain or increase international market demand for our products.
 Our international operations are subject to a number of risks, including:

-- · Increased complexity and costs of managing international operations and related tax obligations, including our headquarters for non-U.S. operations in Singapore; - · Protectionist laws and business practices that favor local competition in some countries; - · Difficulties related to the protection of our intellectual property rights in some countries; - · Multiple, conflicting and changing tax laws and regulations that may impact both our international and domestic tax liabilities and result in increased complexity and costs; - · Longer sales cycles; - · Greater difficulty in accounts receivable collection and longer collection periods;

-- · High levels of distributor inventory subject to price protection and rights of return to us; - · Political and economic instability; - · Greater difficulty in hiring and retaining qualified technical sales and applications engineers and administrative personnel; and - · The need to have business and operations systems that can meet the needs of our international business and operating structure.
+- · Increased complexity and costs of managing international operations and related tax obligations, including our headquarters for non-U.S. operations in Singapore; - Protectionist laws and business practices that favor local competition in some countries; - · Difficulties related to the protection of our intellectual property rights in some countries; - · Multiple, conflicting and changing tax laws and regulations that may impact both our international and domestic tax liabilities and result in increased complexity and costs; - Longer sales cycles; - · Greater difficulty in accounts receivable collection and longer collection periods; - $\cdot$ High levels of distributor inventory subject to price protection and rights of return to us; - · Political and economic instability; - · Greater difficulty in hiring and retaining qualified technical sales and applications engineers and administrative personnel; and - The need to have business and operations systems that can meet the needs of our international business and operating structure.